vitar/3sf/src/SDLC-Framework/100-theory/170-rule-audit-checklist.md

 Thus, the RAC not only measures system health — it measures **partnership evolution**.

+## Systemic Failure: The Maturity Mirage

+A common risk in mature organizations is the **illusion of progress** — performing RAC reviews, retrospectives, and rule discussions as rituals while the underlying mindset remains unchanged.<br/>
+This *maturity mirage* creates dashboards that look healthy but conceal disengagement, blame avoidance, or shallow trust.<br/>
+True maturity is evidenced by visible change in behavior and decision quality, not by consistent high scores.<br/>
+When results stay static despite visible activity, it signals **measurement without learning** — the system has optimized for appearance, not evolution.

 ## Summary

 - The **Rule Audit Checklist (RAC)** operationalizes the 12 Stable Rules into measurable behaviors.